VencentV/MentraApp/VisionTalk/README.md

 - Free ngrok domains change when you restart the tunnel.
 Update `.env` PUBLIC_URL and the Console, then restart the VisionTalk app on the phone.
 - If a browser shows an ngrok warning page, add header `ngrok-skip-browser-warning: true` or use the `?ngrok-skip-browser-warning=1` query param.
 - Long-press the glasses button to reset the VisionTalk session.
+- Blur handling: each captured photo receives a Laplacian sharpness score.
+If `PHOTO_SHARPNESS_THRESHOLD` (default 28) exceeds the score, a low-quality hint is injected into the GPT prompt instructing best‑effort transcription with `?` for uncertain characters (no retake request).
+Score is visible in the webview metadata.

 ## Security
 - Never commit real API keys.
 Store them in `.env` locally.